 - In the original Famicom system, the controllers were permanently attached, hardwired to the console.
 The NES expansion port was just a way to connect extra controllers.
 Not so in America.

-- Debunking the Myths: of using some cool third-arty Accessories on your Nintendo NES.
+- Debunking the Myths: of using some cool third-party Accessories on your Nintendo NES.

-- There were other rumors that the nes expansion port was used to connect the Nintendo NES to the Famicom console.
+- There were other rumors that the NES expansion port was used to connect the NES to the Famicom.
 But this seems to be a red herring as well.

 Historical Gaming Rumors: What You Need to Know